vikizax/Homework_assignment/JavaScript_ES6_Homework/oop.md

     }

     class Teacher will inherit from Person {
-        it will inculde super class field plus teacher_id_no field
+        it will inculde super class fields plus teacher_id_no field
     }